sandyauttelet/Linear-Optimization/README.md

 # Linear Optimization
 Course: Linear Optimization.
-This repository contains assignment reports, code, and projects for this course.
+This repository contains the final report, code, and prompt for this Capstone course.